Tosif145/Health-Flex-weather-app/README.md

 - You can use ```Tailwind css``` for styling based on your choice.

+## API Key
+   - Make sure to create your own key and replace the key in the given files
+   - If you face any probles while accessing api data try to use the "predefined data" in the ```'/Utils/preData.jsx'```

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.